json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

     photo: /img/avatars/claire.jpg
     link: https://www.linkedin.com/in/claire-medrala/
     byline: Research Engineer
-excerpt: Evidences suggest that schemas are hard to write, and possible changes to the spec
+excerpt: Evidence suggests that schemas are hard to write, and possible changes to the spec
 ---

 ## Context